|Late Binding - Myths and Reality|

 There is also a general belief that late binding in C# is sophisticated but hard work and in VB .NET less sophisticated but much easier.

-There is a sense in which late binding is really isn’t any different from early binding – you could say it’s more a state of mind of the programmer, but it’s high time to look in more detail at how it all works.
+There is a sense in which late binding is really isn’t any different from early binding – you could say it’s more about the state of mind of the programmer, but it’s high time to look in more detail at how it all works.

 What is late about late binding?